 Buying used you may or may not get a spec sheet and even if you do, you'd need to verify the tube serial number to make sure it matches.
 Military gear don't have spec sheets and this is the reason why you'll see Omni VII, Omni VIII, and such used to describe them.
 Omni refers to Omnibus and the Roman numbers to the Omnibus number.
 These are military spending contracts which include specification requirements for generation 3 night vision.
 Over time these specification numbers have changed but every device & tube has to meet the spec, so this is why it's used to describe a tubes performance.
 A good source to explain the contracts and the specs is on the ar15.com night vision forum.
 Members there have spent a lot of time compiling this info.

-NVD used to be the only company that offered a 10 Year Warranty on Harris tubed devices.
-Other companies such as TNVC have followed suit.
+NVD used to be the only company that offered a 10 year warranty.
+Other companies such as TNVC and N-Vision Optics have followed suit and offer a 10 year warranty.
 This a win-win for civilian night vision users/hobbyists.